 Procedure

-Agency will develop or purchase a HIPAA privacy & security training program.

 Agency will review required audience to determine appropriate method of training delivery for associates.

 Agency will determine timeframe for required completion of training.

 Prior to planned training, Privacy & Security Officer will review existing training for any needed revisions.
 Review regulations for any revisions that need to be included.